LycorisDev/c_app_bigerrno/README.md

 signal.

 **Aesthetic**
-- Prompt: identical to bash `user@host:path$ ` even with an empty environment.
+- Prompt: Identical to bash `user@host:path$ ` even with an empty environment.
 - colors: Ubuntu GNOME themed text and background.
-- Window title: 🐚 set to the prompt 🐚.
+- Window title: 🐚 Set to the prompt 🐚.
-- Opening a shell: reset the background color and window title.
+- Opening a shell: Reset the background color and window title.